ExpressionEngine/ExpressionEngine-User-Guide/source/installation/upgrade_from_3.x.rst

 This guide will help you update your site from ExpressionEngine 3 to the latest version of ExpressionEngine 4.

-.. seealso:: If you are upgrading from ExpressionEngine 2, first see :doc:`/installation/upgrade_from_2.x`.
+.. seealso:: If you are upgrading from ExpressionEngine 2, first see `Upgrading from ExpressionEngine 2 <https://docs.expressionengine.com/v3/installation/upgrade_from_2.x.html>`__.

 1. Backup and Prepare
 ---------------------